EmmyNombagu/EmmyNombagu/README.md

 a software Developer
 from Nigeria 🇳🇬
 - 🌱 I’m currently learning how to build progressive Mobile web app
-- 📫 How to reach me: tweet @emmynombagu or email @ emmynombagu@gmail.com
+- 📫 How to reach me:www.twitter.com/emmynombagu
+or email @ emmynombagu@gmail.com